 In March, our family of 6 went to India, and last summer, we went to Peru and Ecuador.
 We have been all over Europe, and last March, spent time in Thailand, Vietnam and Cambodia.
 We have visited cities, rural towns, volunteered with orphaned children, and had close encounters with animals in the Galapagos Islands and Africa.
 The culmination of all this?
 When my daughter was asked where her curiosity and desire were driving her next?
 The answer was…

 So, off we went, on a weekend, in the middle of July, to Disneyland.
 In fact, we went to Disneyland, Disney California Adventure and Universal Studios Hollywood.
+(A couple years before we went to the 4 Disney World Parks in Florida.)
 We spent one day in each park.
 She asked if her 16 year old brother could come, then her dad, and the four of us flew off for our four day adventure.

 While there I couldn’t help asking myself, which amusement park was the best?
 Which amusement park: Disneyland, Disney California Adventure, or Universal Studios Hollywood, would I recommend in the event someone had only one day or could only go to one park.
 They were all so different and yet, in many ways, the same.
 So, which one was the best?